UBC-MDS/forest-fire-area-prediction/reports/forest_fire_analysis_report.md

 alone, costing the Canadian government over $615 million dollars (British Columbia 2021).
-Due to the complexity and variability in landscapes, fuel characteristics, climate patterns, and man-made infrastructure, it is incredibly hard to determine how large a fire will be, the intensity at which it will burn, and how it will move.
+Due to the complexity and variability in landscapes, fuel characteristics, climate patterns, and man-made infrastructure, it is incredibly hard to determine how large a forest fire will be, the intensity at which it will burn, and how it will move.
 Predicting such fire characteristics would benefit local communities and may influence resource allocation decisions during fire events.
 Our aim is to create a machine learning model that can predict how much area a particular fire will burn.
-While our model will be simple, it will begin to explore the interactions between climate, soil properties, and area burned by forest fires.
+While our model will be simple, it will begin to explore the interactions between climate, soil properties, and areas burned by forest fires.

 # Methods